aikar/fastutil-lite/README.md

 }
 ```

-## v2 - about 60kb~ depending on number of collections
+## v2 - about 50kb~ depending on number of collections
-there are 4 primary collections exposed.
+NOTE: v2 is NOT an upgrade from v1 in terms of features.
+It is a downgrade!
+v1 (below) contains more of the fastutil collection.

+v2 strips out even more and provides them as individual artifacts so you only import what you need.

+Only the Int/Long keyed Open Hash Maps are exposed (and the custom versions)
+### All of these collections need:
+Group and version is the same for all

 **group**: `co.aikar`

 **version**: `2.0-SNAPSHOT`

-All of these collections need:
 **artifact**: `fastutil-base`

-Int Hashmaps need:
+### Int Hashmaps need:

 **artifact**: `fastutil-intbase`

-Long Hashmaps need:
+### Long Hashmaps need:

 **artifact**: `fastutil-intbase`

+### Hashmaps

 **Int2ObjectOpenHashMap**: `fastutil-inthashmap`

 **Int2ObjectOpenCustomHashMap**: `fastutil-intcustomhashmap`

 **Long2ObjectOpenHashMap**: `fastutil-longhashmap`

 **Long2ObjectOpenCustomHashMap**: `fastutil-longcustomhashmap`

+### Example
 You should have at least 3 artifacts, `core`, `intbase` or `longbase` (or both), and then one or more of the desired collections.

-Example:
 ```xml
     <dependencies>
         <dependency>